Canada Post is once again offering free shipping every Tuesday in October, for parcels delivered to an address in Canada.

 Last summer when Pinterest announced the launch of Buyable Pins, one of the requirements for implementing their new initiative on Shopify stores was that stores had to sell in US Dollars.
 So, we converted this store over and at the same time, tried to convert our prices to reflect the change in currency.

 The exchange rate from US to Canadian Dollars has jumped recently and it has been fluctuating between $1.31 and $1.35 in recent months.
-Rather than continually amending our prices to reflect the currency fluctuations, we've decided to offer free shipping on all orders shipped to a Canadian address, while the listed exchange rate is over $1.30.
+Rather than continually amending our prices to reflect the currency fluctuations, we've decided to offer free shipping on all orders over $50.00 shipped to a Canadian address, while the listed exchange rate is over $1.30.
 Hopefully this small change will help to offset the conversion shock.

 Shipping charges will automatically be discounted from your order on checkout, when entering the discount code ´Ship Canada´ along with a shipping address in Canada.